Are Your Email Campaign Goals SMART?

 Step 1: Understand SMART goals

-- Measurable – Make sure your goal is something you can track.
-Words like “more” or “less” without data associated with them don’t give you a baseline to track from.
+Make sure your goal is something you can track over time.
+Words like “more” or “less” without data associated with them isn’t a measurable goal.

-- Attainable – Challenge yourself but also know what you can achieve.
+Challenge yourself while also knowing what you can achieve.
 You want to be able to report success at the end of the campaign.

-- Timely – Always, always, always set a deadline.
+Always set a deadline with your goals!
 This will give you a date by which the measurable piece has to be met in order to be considered a success.

 Step 2: Determine your definition of success